 Colcannon is so much more than mere cabbage and potatoes.
 Still not convinced?
 Taste this version with kale and bacon and beer and get back to us.
 A twist on the traditional Irish dish.
 Excellent for St. Patrick’s Day.

 Colcannon.
+It sounds pretty simple.
+Just potatoes and cabbage, yes?
+Not exactly.
 There are countless different ways to make this classic.
-We’re partial to this recipe which gilds the classic potatoes and cabbage with kale and bacon and beer.
-We’re indebted to chef, cookbook author, and Appalachian food historian Ronni Lundy for sharing this moment of Southern magnificence with us.
+We’re partial to this recipe, which gilds the classic potatoes and cabbage with kale and bacon and beer.
+We’re indebted to chef, cookbook author, and Appalachian food historian Ronni Lundy for sharing this moment of Irish-inspired, Southern-inflected colcannon magnificence with us.